nicolasvidelac/TodosApplication/README.md

 <br />

 ## Requirements:
-To be able to run this, you need to install .NET 5.0 SDK, which is available for Windows, Mac OS and several Linux distros: https://dotnet.microsoft.com/download/dotnet/5.0
+To be able to run this, you only need to install .NET 5.0 SDK, which is available for Windows, Mac OS and several Linux distrosthen, then, all other the dependencies will be installed automatically: https://dotnet.microsoft.com/download/dotnet/5.0

 ### How to run: